rbricheno/ttn-ansible/README.md

 # ttn-ansible
-Ansible role for installing components of The Things Network stack.
+Ansible role for installing components of The Things Network stack on Ubuntu 16.04.
 Work in progress.